hometownjlu/nomogram/README.md

 Within each year of Matching data there is one event.
 This is **Match_Status**.
 In the final dataset, every applicant gets his/her/their own row.

 ### Applicant Identification Number
-AAMC ID number is a specific number that every applicant uses to apply to residency, fellowship, etc. (e.g. 12345678)
+AAMC ID number is a specific number that every applicant uses to apply to residency, fellowship, etc. (e.g. 12345678).
+Download the data from ERAS:  https://www.dropbox.com/s/wfv7oqpdhdzjlsr/AAMC%20download.mov?dl=0.

 ## Installation and use